AztecProtocol/engineering-designs/in-progress/7588-spartan-clusters.md

 - A block proposed without a signature from the current proposer should fail
 - A prover submitting a proof with an invalid proof
 - A coalition of dishonest sequencers submitting a block with an invalid state transition
+- We can tolerate "soft" L1 censorship (i.e. the anvil instance is down for a period of time)

 ### Existing e2e tests